chavezheras/moving_pixel/content/index.md

 ![[assets/images/research_4.jpg|450]]

 In this site I collect most of my activities as a "net of notes", similar in concept and ethos to a [[A note about my notes|digital garden]].
 You can explore the notes by following the back links, clicking the nodes in graph view, by using the explorer menu (if you are on a Desktop), or searching directly using the search bar above.
-You can also see all the notes as a expanded network by clicking the graph icon 🕸️ in the graph view widget.
-If you just want to see the notes as a list, click here: [[Notes/]].
+You can also see all the notes as a expanded network by clicking the graph icon 🕸️ in the graph view widget, or the most recently edited notes below.
+If you just want to see the all notes as a list, click here: [[Notes/]].

 Below you'll find some notes that are a good entry points depending on who you are and how you want to engage: